 – Objectivity

-– Accuracy and Credibility
+– Accuracy and credibility

-– Clarity and Conciseness
+– Clarity and conciseness

-Academic writing
+10. Academic writing

 Academic writing is a formal and scholarly style that is prevalent in educational and research contexts.

 It aims to contribute to existing knowledge, engage in scholarly debates, and communicate research findings.
-Academic writing is found in research papers, essays, theses, and scholarly articles, playing a fundamental role in the dissemination of knowledge and intellectual discourse.
+Academic writing is found in research papers, essays, theses, and scholarly articles, playing a fundamental role in the spreading of knowledge and intellectual discourse.

 Academic Writing Examples